brow1230/pizzaTracker/README.md

 # pizzaTracker
 Pizzashop dashboard // item tracker.

+Update April 27:
+  I had to change the variable for the fetch calls because we ended up using an AWS server since the Edumedia server wouldn't work for me.
+The last commit is only for the variable

 Got SPA navigation working
 Added some CSS stuff, nothing permenant was just testing.